Upcycle Your Old Blue Jeans into Awesome Denim Yarn for Crochet, Knitting or Weaving into Denim Rugs, Purses and more

 – Old Blue Jeans

-– Sharp Fabric Scissors
+- Fabric Scissors or

 How to Make Yarn from Old Jeans

-Making yarn from your old blue jeans is super easy and quick!
+Making yarn from your old blue jeans is super easy and quick.
 You can be knitting or crocheting with it in no time at all.

-Check your closet or head to the thrift store and pick up several pairs of blue jeans.
-The larger, the better.
 Look for straight leg or boot cut which work best since the leg portion is more rectangular than flare.

 Also, keep in mind that skinny jeans, although fashionable, won’t give you much denim fabric to work with.